render-engine/render-engine/docs/docs/archive.md

 Archives are a [`BasePage`][src.render_engine.page.BasePage] object used to display a list of [`Page`][src.render_engine.page.Page] objects in a [`Collection`][src.render_engine.collection.Collection].

-Archive objects create a customizeable page that can be controlled via its parent Collction.
+Archive objects create a customizable page that can be controlled via its parent Collection.

 ::: src.render_engine.archive.Archive